arpitg24/krssg_task_2/README.md

 for task 2 use file lift.cpp
 enter the number of passengers n then enter starting floor dir(U/D) dest floor n times

+for task 3 execute rrt_img.cpp and store the coordinates of path in output file inp this file acts as input file for turtle_tf_listener.cpp

+to chcek the coordinates of turtle, in a new terminal write rostopic echo /turtle1/pose